-Mr. Kondo, a German-language tourist guide (there are tours in English and other languages as well), points out the red bricks of the façade that look very western for a country that had, until the late 1860s, tried to suppress and control any contact with the Western world and continued its practically mediaeval lifestyle.
+Mr. Kondo, a German-language tourist guide (there are tours in English and other languages as well), points out the red bricks of the façade.
+Indeed, they look very western for a country that had, until the late 1860s, tried to suppress and control any contact with the Western world.
+Instead, Japan had continued its practically mediaeval lifestyle.

 Modernization by all means

-The decision, in 1868, to embrace Western life and technology, was sudden.
-The change of government is generally called the Meiji Restoration (referring to the restoration of the monarchy), but the effect of the new policies was rather revolutionary.
-Government ministers travelled to Europe and America to bring back new ideas and technologies (as well as instructors) and set to implement them as quickly as possible.
+Japan’s decision, in 1868, to embrace Western life and technology, was sudden.
+The change of government is generally called the Meiji Restoration, referring to the restoration of the Japanese Emperor to power.
+But the effect of the new policies was rather revolutionary.
+Government ministers travelled to Europe and America to bring back new ideas and technologies.
+They also brought in foreign instructors and specialists in order to implement them as quickly as possible.
 For the modernization of the country Japan needed foreign currency, and therefore export goods.